 IKEA Commercial Centre, Cyprus: A visible steel structure with long span ACB® beams

 Completed in 2007, the new IKEA store in Nicosioa was realised according to the concept that characterises the IKEA buildings all over the world.
 ArcelorMittal ACB® cellular beams were used as a light and transparent solution for long span structures.
-Applying the Natural Fire Safety Concept approach, the nature of a fire in the store could be calculated and the architectonic concept could be mantained: the absence of passive fire protection permits a fully visible steel structure.
+Applying the Natural Fire Safety Concept approach, the nature of a fire in the store could be calculated and the architectonic concept could be maintained: the absence of passive fire protection permits a fully visible steel structure.

 The structural solution